 A popular recent update from Instagram saw the creation of IGTV, otherwise known as Instagram Television.
-This feature allows you to record longer videos on your channel, giving the potential to showcase new products and also the option of Q&As between yourself and your customers.
+This feature allows you to record longer videos on your channel, giving you the potential to showcase new products and also the option of Q&As between yourself and your customers.
 This feature is a key one to get behind because it draws in massive numbers, as customers are able to engage with you on a personal level.

 Other top tips:

 - Switch your account from personal to business.
 Having a business Instagram account will enable you to keep tabs on engagement and interactions.
-It also provides you with details such as your main target audience age and what time of the day your posts are most popular.
-There is no follower limit before switching your account to business, so whether you have one follower or 1,000 - make the change.
+It also provides you with details such as your main target audience’s age and what time of day your posts are most popular.
+There is no follower limit before switching your account to business, so whether you have one follower or 1,000 – make the change.

 - Hashtags are your best friend.
 Utilise these at any given opportunity across your posts.
 Research the top tags for your account genre, and even have a go at creating your own unique hashtag for your brand.

 - Be responsive across your platform, even if you just give a comment a simple ‘heart’.
 It will show your customers they are being heard and you acknowledge their feedback and opinions.

 Instagram can be the voice of your company.
 Use it well and showcase your brand in a way you’d dream of your brand to be seen.
 There are no right or wrong ways to use Instagram, so don’t be afraid to try something new.